Click here for the PLEA Invoice 2023

 *This fee was increased on September 28, 2020, by vote of the association members present at the 2020 PLEA Annual Meeting.

 This fee covers snow plowing, entrance maintenance, lighting, management, and general maintenance of common areas.

-Annual Mandatory Dues must be paid July 1 (subject to change by vote of the Association), or a $25 late fee will be assessed.
+Annual Mandatory Dues must be paid by May 1 (subject to change by vote of the Association), or a $25 late fee will be assessed.